MicrosoftDocs/azure-dev-docs/articles/ai/includes/evaluations-procedure.md

     | Citation | This indicates if the answer was returned in the format requested in the prompt.|
     | Length | This measures the length of the response.|

-1. The results should indicate all 3 evaluations had high relevance while the `experiment_ignoresources_temp09` had the lowest relevance.
+1. The results should indicate all three evaluations had high relevance while the `experiment_ignoresources_temp09` had the lowest relevance.

 1. Select the folder to see the configuration for the evaluation.
 1. Enter <kbd>Ctrl</kbd> + <kbd>C</kbd> exit the app and return to the terminal.

 ## Compare the answers

 Compare the returned answers from the evaluations.

 1. Select two of the evaluations to compare, then use the same review tool to compare the answers: